Man sacrifices his daughter

-But here's a thought: is it possible she knew in advance about her father's vow, and deliberately come out of the house first, thus bringing the vow onto herself rather than on someone whom her father considered expendable, for example a servant?
+But here's a thought: is it possible she knew in advance about her father's vow, and deliberately came out of the house first, thus bringing the vow onto herself rather than on someone whom her father considered expendable, for example a servant?
 Could the girl have taken the place intended for someone else in order to show her father the terrible injustice of his action?

-The daughter’s real reaction to her fate is shown by what she did, not what she said.
+The daughter’s reaction to her fate is shown by what she did, not what she said.
 ‘And she said to her father “Let this thing be done for me: grant me two months, so that I may go and wander on the mountains, and bewail my virginity, my companions and I”.’

 She preferred to

 spend the last days of her life with her friends, not with the father whose

 ambition and foolish vow caused her death.
 In these last days,

 she wanted the company of those she could trust.
 With them, she mourned the